NomicFoundation/hardhat/docs/buidler-evm/README.md

 ## Automatic error messages

-Buidler EVM always knows why your transaction or call failed, and uses this information to make debugging your contracts easier.
+Hardhat EVM always knows why your transaction or call failed, and uses this information to make debugging your contracts easier.

-When a transaction fails without a reason, Buidler EVM will create a clear error message in the following cases:
+When a transaction fails without a reason, Hardhat EVM will create a clear error message in the following cases:

 - Calling a non-payable function with ETH